Joao-Peterson/c_doc/README.md

 ### Functions

-This library implements a basic CRUD interaction, along with add, copy and append.
-All functions, expect for *doc_new* and the error functions, need a pointer to the doc data type and and value reference, or value name, kinda like refrering to a member inside a object.
+This library implements a basic CRUD, along with add, copy and append.
+All functions, expect for *doc_new* and the error functions, need a pointer to the doc data type and a value reference, or value name, kinda like refeering to a member inside a object.
 Ex:

 ```c
     "object.value_parent.value_child"